-Recreational Vehicle Company NEW RECREATIONAL VEHICLE LIMITED WARRANTY COVERAGE PROVIDED Coachmen Recreational Vehicle Company will, for one year from the retail purchase date, or for the first 15,000 miles of use, whichever comes first, make repairs which are necessary because of defects in material or workmanship.
+SPORTSCOACH NEW RECREATIONAL VEHICLE LIMITED WARRANTY WHAT WE WILL DO Sportscoach Corporation of America will, for one year from the retail purchase date, or for the first 15,000 miles of use, whichever comes first, make repairs which are necessary because of defects in material or workmanship.
 We will repair or replace any defective part at no cost to you.
 Because of design changes and improvements, we may substitute parts or components of substantially equal quality.
-This warranty covers you, as the first retail purchaser of our new product, from an authorized Coachmen dealer.
-TO OBTAIN SERVICE center.
-WHAT IS NOT COVERED separately by their manufacturers. improper repairs.
-Normal deterioration or wear of fabrics and carpeting.
-Any product which is not used for its customary purpose.
+This warranty covers only you, as the first retail purchaser of our new product, and only products purchased new from an authorized Sportscoach dealer.